Earn credits through articles you've already read in our Massage Professionals Update e-newsletter.

 Linda Fehrs attended both the Swedish Institute of Massage Therapy and Hudson Valley School of Massage Therapy in New York – a state with some of the most rigorous licensing requirements in the U.S. – and also served as an instructor at the Hudson Valley School of Massage.

 She is a professional member of the AMTA and the New York State Society of Medical Massage Therapists.
 Linda has actively practiced massage therapy in the Mid-Hudson Valley since 2002 with a focus on medical massage and massage for those with special needs, such as developmental and physical disabilities.

-We respect your privacy and will never sell your email address to anyone.
+We will not rent/sell your email to anyone.